 Scottie was always proud of his New Carlisle roots, and of his connection and college degree he earned from Indiana University/Bloomington.
 He earned ‘All-State’ honors as a halfback on the New Carlisle High School football, and parlayed those skills to walk-on the Indiana football team where he was part of the squad that played in the 1969 Rose Bowl.
 He was one of the most devoted fans of the Hoosiers basketball team and fit the definition of a true fanatic.
 In a South Bend Tribune article a few years back, Scottie was featured for that devotion, quoted as saying ‘God had me born at this time of the year (March) because of the NCAA tournament.”
 His birthday celebrations were always scheduled around any IU tournament games.
 His rationale for it all - “You gotta be true to your school,” Scottie said.

 When he married Di, Scottie quickly picked-up what it was like being part of both a Polish and Italian family.
 He always enjoyed the family kielbasa making parties and may have had an extra helping or two of mother-in-law Ida’s pasta and sauce, meatballs and sausage.
 And he was never known to turn down a piece of his mom’s best in the world apple pie.

 Friends may call from 3:00 until 6:00 pm on Wednesday, December 11, 2019 in the Kaniewski Funeral Home, 3545 N. Bendix Drive.
 A memorial service will take place at 6:00 pm in the funeral home.
 In lieu of flowers, memorial contributions may be made to Down syndrome of Indiana,708 E Michigan St, Indianapolis, IN 46202.
 Online condolences may be left at www.kaniewski.com

-To send flowers to Scott L. Shuey's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Scott L. Shuey, please visit our floral store.